ryansurf/cli-surf/README.md

 `http://localhost:8000/home` **or** `<ip_of_host>:<port>/home` if the application is running on a different host or you have changed the default port.

-You may need to change `ip_address` in `config.json` to match the ip of the host running the machine.
+You may need to change `IP_ADDRESS` in `.env` to match the ip of the host running the machine.

 Now, running `python3 server.py` will launch the website!